For Wetland Permit applicants, please email the Conservation Office staff directly (see contact to the right).

 For any other Conservation Office matters, please email or leave a message at the Conservation main line at 203-854-7744.
 Please know we are working, but are often away from our phone - please leave a message.
 We check for messages often and will call or email you back promptly.

 We encourage use of phone and email communication, however in the event you feel an in-person would serve you best, you are welcome to come to City Hall.
 The Conservation Office is located in Room 129 right next to Planning & Zoning.
 Our door is open Monday through Friday from 8:30AM to 4PM.
 Please note, however that professional staff is not always available all day.
-If you have detailed or complex questions, you are encouraged to call and set up an appointment.
+If you have detailed or complex questions, you are encouraged to call or email and set up an appointment.

 Or use the navigation links in the top left corner to find additional information about general environmental information or the Inland Wetlands Agency and the Aquifer Protection Agency.